petermoorey/python-netconf-utilities/README.md

 Below you will find some example code to get you started working with these libraries.

 ### Importing the modules ###
 In order to interact with a 128T Router or Condcutor over NETCONF, you must import a manager from the [Python ncclient library](https://ncclient.readthedocs.io/en/latest/).
-To convert the textual representation of the 128T cnfiguration to XML so that it can be pushed over NETCONF, you need to import the Config module.
+To convert the textual representation of the 128T configuration to XML so that it can be pushed over NETCONF, you need to import the Config module.
 ```
 from ncclient import manager
 from ote_utils import utils.Config